verisense-network/docs/src/timer.md

 ### `set_timer!` and `#[timer]`

-The macro `set_timer!` is used to set a new timer, this timer will be triggerd in the `delay` time.
-Its signature is as follow:
+The macro `set_timer!` is used to set a new timer, this timer will be triggered in the `delay` time.
+Its signature is as follows:

 ```
 set_timer!(Duration, timer_handler(params));